japinell/KU-CBC-Homework-10-Team-Profile-Generator/README.md

 ## Installation

 This application requires **Node.js** JavaScript Runtime, **Inquirer.js** and **Jest** packages.
 Basic knowledge of Node.js is recommended to run the application.
 To faciliate the installation of the application, a _package.json_ file is provided with the project.
-Execute the following command in your console to install Inquirer:
+Execute the following command in your console to install Inquirer and Jest:

 ```bash
 npm i inquirer